shabin5785/Golang_notes/GO_1.md

 -Package initializat ion beg ins by initializing package-le vel var iables in the order in which they are declared, except that dep endencies are res olved first.If the package has multiple .go files, they are initialize d in the order in which the files are given to the compiler ; the go tool sorts .go files by name before invoking the compiler.

+- Each var iable declared at package level starts life with the value of its initializer expression, if any, but for some var iables, like tables of dat a, an initializer expression may not be the simplest way to set its initial value.
+In that cas e, the **init function** mechanism may be simpler.
+Any file may contain any number of functions whose declarat ion is just func init() { /* ... */ }
+Such init functions can’t be cal le d or reference d, but other wise they are normal functions.
+Within each file, init functions are